What’s “snowing” on? Mercer County’s best winter adventures! Wrap that scarf and get ready for fantastic hikes, cabins, plays and much more.

 Out of the Box Room Escape currently has two games.
 If you’re a beginner, try “The Captain’s Cabin.”
 Then move on to “The Vanishing Act,” a more demanding mystery.
 Can you figure everything out in time?

 Winter is a great time to exercise your creative side.
 Itching to paint?
-Let Your Art Shine or Pottery Time in Princeton have everything you need.
+Pottery Time in Princeton has everything you need.
 All you have to do is pick something to decorate.
 Paint anything from animal figurines to cereal bowls!
 After that, staff will send your creation off to the kiln.
 It’s a great way to create a gift for a friend, too.
 Valentine’s Day isn’t too far away!

 Dinner and a show